boostorg/gil/CONTRIBUTING.md

 ## Pull Requests

-* **DO** submit all major changes to code via pull requests (PRs) rather than through a direct commit.
+- **DO** submit all major changes to code via pull requests (PRs) rather than through a direct commit.
 PRs will be CI-checked first, then reviewed and potentially merged by the repo maintainers after a peer review that includes at least one maintainer.
   Contributors with commit access may submit trivial patches or changes to the project infrastructure configuration via direct commits (CAUTION!)
-* **DO NOT** mix independent, unrelated changes in one PR.
+- **DO NOT** mix independent, unrelated changes in one PR.
   Separate unrelated fixes into separate PRs, especially if they are in different components (e.g. core headers versus extensions).
   Separate real product/test code changes from larger code formatting/dead code removal changes, unless the former are extensive enough to justify such refactoring, then also mention it.
-* **DO** start PR subject with "WIP:" tag if you submit it as "work in progress".
+- **DO** start PR subject with "WIP:" tag if you submit it as "work in progress".
   A PR should preferably be submitted when it is considered ready for review and subsequent merging by the contributor.
 Otherwise, clearly indicate it is not yet ready.
   The "WIP:" tag will also help maintainers to label your PR with [status/work-in-progress].
-* **DO** give PRs short-but-descriptive names (e.g. "Add test for algorithm XXX", not "Fix #1234").
+- **DO** give PRs short-but-descriptive names (e.g. "Add test for algorithm XXX", not "Fix #1234").
-* **DO** [refer] to any relevant issues, and include the [keywords] that automatically close issues when the PR is merged.
+- **DO** [refer] to any relevant issues, and include the [keywords] that automatically close issues when the PR is merged.
-* **DO** [mention] any users that should know about and/or review the change.
+- **DO** [mention] any users that should know about and/or review the change.
-* **DO** ensure each commit successfully builds.
+- **DO** ensure each commit successfully builds.
 The entire PR must pass all tests in the Continuous Integration (CI) system before it'll be merged.
-* **DO** address PR feedback in an additional commit(s) rather than amending the existing commits, and only rebase/squash them when necessary.
+- **DO** address PR feedback in an additional commit(s) rather than amending the existing commits, and only rebase/squash them when necessary.
 This makes it easier for reviewers to track changes.
-* **DO** assume that the [Squash and Merge] will be used to merge your commit unless you request otherwise in the PR.
+- **DO** assume that the [Squash and Merge] will be used to merge your commit unless you request otherwise in the PR.
-* **DO** NOT fix merge conflicts using a merge commit.
+- **DO** NOT fix merge conflicts using a merge commit.
 Prefer git rebase.
-* **DO** NOT submit changes to the original legacy tests, see [test/legacy/README.md](test/legacy/README.md).
+- **DO** NOT submit changes to the original legacy tests, see [test/legacy/README.md](test/legacy/README.md).

 ### Merging Pull Requests (for maintainers with write access)

-* **DO** use [Squash and Merge] by default for individual contributions unless requested by the PR author.
+- **DO** use [Squash and Merge] by default for individual contributions unless requested by the PR author.
 Do so, even if the PR contains only one commit.
-It creates a simpler history than [Create a Merge Commit].<br />
+It creates a simpler history than [Create a Merge Commit].
 Reasons that PR authors may request the true merge recording a merge commit may include (but are not limited to):

-    * The change is easier to understand as a series of focused commits.<br />
+  - The change is easier to understand as a series of focused commits.
     Each commit in the series must be buildable so as not to break git bisect.
-    * Contributor is using an e-mail address other than the primary GitHub address and wants that preserved in the history.<br />
+  - Contributor is using an e-mail address other than the primary GitHub address and wants that preserved in the history.
     Contributor must be willing to squash the commits manually before acceptance.

 ## Getting started with Git workflow